ixdat/ixdat/NEXT_CHANGES.rst

 - Reading measurement without the need to specify ``technique`` keyword argument.
   The technique is determined from dataset's metadata.
 The ``MSMeasurement`` is used when it is a Mass Spec measurement.
-And when it is an Electrochemistry measurement, then ``ECMSMeasurement`` is used.
+And when it includes an electrochemistry data, then ``ECMSMeasurement`` is used.
 The default/safe case is ``MSMeasurement``.
   Resolves `Issue #159 <https://github.com/ixdat/ixdat/pull/159>`_